apache/spark/docs/index.md

 It provides high-level APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html) that make parallel jobs easy to write, and an optimized engine that supports general computation graphs.
 It also supports a rich set of higher-level tools including [Shark](http://shark.cs.berkeley.edu) (Hive on Spark), [MLlib](mllib-guide.html) for machine learning, [GraphX](graphx-programming-guide.html) for graph processing, and [Spark Streaming](streaming-programming-guide.html).

-# Downloading
+# Download

 Get Spark by visiting the [downloads page](http://spark.apache.org/downloads.html) of the Apache Spark site.
 This documentation is for Spark version {{site.SPARK_VERSION}}.

-Spark runs on both Windows and UNIX-like systems (e.g. Linux, Mac OS).
-All you need to run it is to have `java` to installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.
+Spark runs on both Windows and UNIX-like systems (e.g., Linux, Mac OS).
+All you need to run it is to have Java installed on your system `PATH` or point the `JAVA_HOME` environment variable to a Java installation.

+For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_BINARY_VERSION}}.
+If you write applications in Scala, you will need to use a compatible Scala version (e.g., {{site.SCALA_BINARY_VERSION}}.X) -- newer major versions may no t work.
+You can get the appropriate version of Scala from [scala-lang.org](http://www.scala-lang.org/download/).

-# Building
+# Build

+Spark uses the Hadoop-client library to talk to HDFS and other Hadoop-supported storage systems.
+Because the HDFS protocol has changed in different versions of Hadoop, you must build Spark against the same version that your cluster uses.

-Spark uses [Simple Build Tool](http://www.scala-sbt.org), which is bundled with it.
-To compile the code, go into the top-level Spark directory and run
+Spark is bundled with the [Simple Build Tool](http://www.scala-sbt.org) (SBT).

+To compile the code so Spark links to Hadoop 1.0.4 (default), from the top-level Spark directory run:

     sbt/sbt assembly

-For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_BINARY_VERSION}}.
-If you write applications in Scala, you will need to use a compatible Scala version (e.g. {{site.SCALA_BINARY_VERSION}}.X) -- newer major versions may not work.
-You can get the right version of Scala from [scala-lang.org](http://www.scala-lang.org/download/).
+By default, Spark links to Hadoop 1.0.4.
+You can change this by setting the `SPARK_HADOOP_VERSION` variable when compiling:

+    SPARK_HADOOP_VERSION=2.2.0 sbt/sbt assembly

+    In addition, if you wish to run Spark on [YARN](running-on-yarn.html), set `SPARK_YARN` to `true`:

+        SPARK_HADOOP_VERSION=2.0.5-alpha SPARK_YARN=true sbt/sbt assembly

+	Note that on Windows, you need to set the environment variables on separate lines, e.g., `set SPARK_HADOOP_VERSION=1.2.1`.

 # Running the Examples and Shell